Persuasive strategy

 The author has started

-with a statement that
+with a statement that clearly states kids have too much homework. |

 Big Names – Mentions experts and